Tiempo de morir: Synopsis

 Juan Sayago returns to his hometown after spending 18 years in prison for killing a man, Trueba, in cold blood.
 When Trueba's son, Julian, hears Sayago has returned to town he demands that Sayago face him in a duel to avenge his father's death.
 However Julian's brother, Pedro begins to doubt Sayago is an honorless killer after meeting Sayago and spending time with him.
-Then Pedro hears from his fiancé's father that in realty Trueba had provoked Sayago till he was forced to kill him to preserve his honor as a man.
+Then Pedro hears from his fiancé's father that in reality Trueba had provoked Sayago till he was forced to kill him to preserve his honor as a man.
 Pedro tells Julián but he is unswayed by these stories and beats Pedro for even suggesting their father was anything less than perfect.
 Julian continues harassing Sayago by following him around and destroying what's left of his house until finally Sayago is forced to once again face Julian as he did his father to preserve his honor.
 Sayago kills Julian, and in return, Pedro is forced to kill Sayago.